Kunal-Jain7/shopsphere/README.md

-Github Cloud Functions Integration with github webhooks.
+Github Cloud Functions Integration with github webhooks and slack integration.
 Test3 in progress.